rest-for-physics/framework/doc/Chapters/appendix.md

 4. Add processes: TRest2DHitsEvent, TRestRawSignalTo2DHitsProcess, TRestMuonAnalysisProcess,
 TRestReadoutAnalysisProcess, TRestUSTCElectronicsProcess
 5. Multiple processes will now transfer event info
-6. TRestTrackAnalysisProcess: add observables for XZ/YZ track analysis
+6. TRestMultiCoBoAsAdToSignalProcess: added package-loss handling
-7. TRestMultiCoBoAsAdToSignalProcess: added package-loss handling
+7. TRestSignalToHitsProcess: fix a bug in triple max method
-8. TRestSignalToHitsProcess: fix a bug in triple max method
+8. TRestHitsToSignalProcess: simplified the code using new TRestReadout method
 9. TRestHitsShuffleProcess: fix a bug when nHits is too small